rob-p/CMSC858D_F20/course-materials.md

 Any student who needs to be excused for an absence from a single lecture, recitation, or lab due to a medically necessitated absence shall make a reasonable attempt to inform the instructor of his/her illness prior to the class.
 Upon returning to the class, present their instructor with a self-signed note attesting to the date of their illness.
 Each note must contain an acknowledgment by the student that the information provided is true and correct.
 Providing false information to University officials is prohibited under Part 9(i) of the Code of Student Conduct (V-1.00(B) University of Maryland Code of Student Conduct) and may result in disciplinary action.

 Self-documentation may not be used for major grading events (e.g., exams, project deadlines, etc.).
 Any student who needs to be excused for a prolonged absence (2 or more consecutive class meetings), or for a Major Scheduled Grading Event, must provide written documentation of the illness from the Health Center or from an outside health care provider.
 This documentation must verify dates of treatment and indicate the timeframe that the student was unable to meet academic responsibilities.
 In addition, it must contain the name and phone number of the medical service provider to be used if verification is needed.
-No diagnostic information will ever be requested.
+No diagnostic information will ever be requested. **Note** : we will adopt any university-sanctioned relevant modifications to the standard policy in light of the COVID-19 pandemic.

 ### Accomodations for religious reasons